iamrklodhi/Spotify--Clone/README.md

-# Spofity Clone html css
+# Spotify Clone html css

-in this repository you will see an html css template for a cool designed spofity clone.
+in this repository you will see an html css template for a cool designed spotify clone.

 ## :heavy_check_mark: useful for who: